AY2425S1-CS2103T-T13-2/tp/docs/UserGuide.md

 ---
 ### **List archived users `listarchive`**

-Shows all archived users only in address book
+Shows all archived users only in contact list.

 **Format:**
 `listarchive`